 The Seljuk Han of Anatolia

-This han is located on the Konya-Beyşehir road, about 21 km outside of Konya, right before the small bridge over the Altinapa Dam.
-It is now covered over by the waters of the dam.
+The Altinapa Han is located on the Konya-Beyşehir road, about 21 km outside of Konya, right before the small bridge over the Altinapa Dam.
+But be aware that you will not generally be able to see it, for it is now covered over by the waters of the Altinapa Dam, built in 1954.
 Immediately before crossing the bridge, there is a side road to the north (turn right) that goes down closer to the shore of the dam lake.
-In periods of drought when the lake waters are low, this han may be viewed from the road.
+In periods of drought when the lake waters are low (as is often the case in the summer), this han may be viewed from the road.

 Rukneddin Süleyman Shah II